 The course duration is four weeks, with one hour sessions each week.
 This method enables the meditator to practice daily between sessions to improve concentration.
 Meditation is not difficult but it does require learning some skills and implementing some regular practice.

 Week one consists of personal introductions, some group discussion on Meditation and Mindfulness and establishing the correct posture for each individual student.
 India provides cushions but chairs are also an option for those who are unable to sit unaided on the floor.
 We practice a technique called “ the 9 rounds of breathing”, followed by a short meditation following the breath.
 Home practice is discussed.
 Week one consists of a “Candle Meditation”.
-An unscented candle is given to each student as a gift.

 In week two after a group discussion on the home practice, we talk about setting a motivation and dedicating the practice.
 We practice the 9 rounds of breathing followed by a 20 minute body scan.
 A USB is given to each student to enable them to practice the Meditation at home.

 Week three introduces a “Mindfulness Meditation” practiced as a group, along with an initial body scan and the 9 rounds of breathing.
 Each week builds the practice gradually so students are now able to sit and concentrate for longer periods.

 In week four we go outside and practice “Walking Meditation” then return inside for a “Visualisation” Meditation.
 Group discussion concludes the course.

 The cost of the course is $125 per student (includes notes, folder & audios)